Terms and Conditions

 Termination / Cancellation

 Web Partner may terminate this Agreement with immediate effect giving written notice to the other of such termination.
-The CLIENT may terminate the agreement after 12 Months providing 30 days written notice.
+The CLIENT may terminate the agreement providing 30 days written notice.
 The CLIENT will be liable for final payment during the 30 days notice period and all other outstanding balances.
 The CLIENT shall assume responsibility for collection of all legal fees necessitated by default in payment.

 All domain names are legally owned by the CLIENT.
 All domain name registrations are subject to availability and registration rules.
 Web Partner (Pty)Ltd will manage the domain name(s) on behalf of the CLIENT unless the CLIENT requests in writing that the CLIENT manages their own domain(s) and payment of fees.